Christopher Morel Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.

-- The Orioles have the 15th-ranked team ERA among all league pitching staffs (4.22).
+- The Orioles have the 15th-ranked team ERA across all league pitching staffs (4.21).

-- Orioles pitchers combine to allow 80 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Orioles pitchers combine to surrender 80 total home runs at a rate of 1.1 per game (to rank 17th in the league).

-- Gibson (8-3) takes the mound for the Orioles in his 15th start of the season.
-He's put together a 3.90 ERA in 83 2/3 innings pitched, with 58 strikeouts.

-- In his last appearance on Sunday against the Kansas City Royals, the righty threw 6 1/3 innings, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.